Advertisement

 Coping with the mental and emotional burden of ulcerative colitis

-Ulcerative colitis is a type of irritable bowel disease (IBD).
-Like other chronic illnesses, ulcerative colitis (UC) can take a toll on a person’s emotional and mental wellbeing.
-Research shows that living with UC can negatively impact a person’s self-esteem, that people with IBD often feel stigmatized because of their conditions.
+Ulcerative colitis is a type of inflammatory bowel disease (IBD).
+Like other chronic illnesses, ulcerative colitis (UC) can take a toll on a person’s emotional and mental well-being.
+Research shows that living with UC can negatively affect a person’s self-esteem, and that people with IBD often feel stigmatized because of their conditions.
 It also shows that mood disorders such as depression, as well as anxiety disorders, are more prevalent among people who have IBD.

 If you are living with UC or another form of IBD, it is important to seek treatment from a healthcare provider.
 While there is no cure for UC, there are treatments that can help achieve and maintain remission.
 Mental and emotional wellbeing should also be a focus of treatment.